 Many argue that there is no free will, because everything a person does is determined by his or her genetics and environment.
 Maybe so, if we could somehow track and plot the path of every neuron’s signal in the brain.
 But we cannot.
 Complexity science shows us that there are so many interacting variables that the final outcome – the choice — cannot be predicted.
 Therefore, humans feel they have, and do in fact have, considerable choice or “effective free will.”

-Americans have more effective free will than North Koreans do, and an ISIS fighter’s recently purchased Yazidi “wife”, living in virtual captivity in Raqqa, has less effective free will than does Ms. Mary Barra, an American citizen and the CEO of General Motors.
+Americans have more effective free will than North Koreans do.
+An ISIS fighter’s recently purchased Yazidi “wife,” living in captive sexual slavery in the city of Raqqa, Syria, has less effective free will than does Ms. Mary Barra, an American citizen and the CEO of General Motors.